 A real Tissot watch has a letter “T” engraved on the winding knob.
 If the “T” is glued on it, then it’s fake.
 Any fingerprints or dirt on the dial is another sign of a replica watch.
-Last but not least, when holding the ticker, you should feel the weight (read: quality).
+Last but not least, when holding the ticker, you should feel the weight.

 The best advice for avoiding coming across fake watches is to cast aside any untrustworthy dealers.
-It is strongly advisable to purchase from authorized selling points, Tissot’s website, Amazon, eBay, and other reputable e-commerce stores.
+It is strongly advisable to purchase from authorized dealers, verified Amazon dealers, and other reputable e-commerce stores.

-The manufacturer’s warranty doesn’t cover normal wear and tear, any damage caused by abnormal use, battery life, and handling by non-authorized persons.
+The manufacturer’s warranty doesn’t cover normal wear and tear, any damage caused by abnormal use, battery, and handling by non-authorized persons.